 Epstein partnered with the design architect, Goettsch Partners, and helped guide this project through Warsaw's unique governmental approval process.

-Mennica Legacy Tower, which features a 35-story tower located on the southeast side of the site and a smaller 10-story building on the west side, is located in the Central Business District of Warsaw.
+Mennica Legacy Tower features a 35-story tower located on the southeast side of the site and a smaller 10-story building on the west side, and is located in the Central Business District of Warsaw.
 Mennica is part of a newly-approved master plan that governs development in this area.